Seventh Meeting of United for Smart Sustainable Cities(U4SSC), Virtual, 20 June 2023

 Segittur; Leader of the Thematic Group on City Platforms

-Ramón Ferri is the Head of the Smart City Office of Valencia since February 2018, who is responsible for coordinating the digital transformation in the city.
+Ramón Ferri is director of institutional relations of SEGITTUR, a state company dependent on the Secretary of State for Tourism of the Government of Spain.
+He is responsible for the intelligent destination platform.
 He holds a degree in Computer Science and a master’s degree in project management from the Polytechnic University of Valencia (UPV).
 He also studied the advanced course of “Local Public Management” at the INAP.
 He was an ICT project engineer at the ETRA R&D company, being project coordinator in the framework programs III, IV and V of the European Union.
 Since 2001 he combined his work as an analyst for ICT projects in the Provincial Council of Valencia with that of a senior technician of the Vice-Rectorate for R & D & I of the UPV.
 From 2005 to September 2007, he was the head of the ICT projects section of the Diputación de Valencia.
-From September 2007 to February 2018 he was head of the ICT service of the Valencia City Council.
+From september 2007 to september 2022 he was head of the ICT service and smart city officer of the Valencia City Council.
 Ramón Ferri won the prize for professional career in National Congress of Innovation and Public Sector in 2015.
 In 2016 he also won the Best Local Administration Manager Award granted by Enertic.

 Paolo Gemma